 This statement does not permit reversals of recognized other-than-temporary impairments based on subsequent recoveries of fair value.
 If there are subsequent changes to the cash flows expected to be collected, the prospective adjustment method shall be used toadjust the effective yield in future periods to reflect those changes.
 (P39)

 In periods subsequent to the recognition of an other than temporary impairment loss for an asset-backed security, the reporting entity shall account for the other-than-temporarily impaired security as if the security had been purchased on the measurement date of the other-than-temporary impairment at an amortized cost basis equal to the previous amortized cost basis less the other-than-temporary impairment recognized as a realized loss.
 The difference between the new amortized cost basis and the cash flows expected to be collected shall be accreted as interest income.
-A reporting entity shall continue to estimate the present value of cash flows expected to be collected over the life of the loan-backed or structured security.
+A reporting entity shall continue to estimate the present value of cash flows expected to be collected over the life of the asset-backed security.
 (P40)

 Designation Guidance